IvonneBenitesRodriguez/microverse_mobile_portfolio/README.md

 - **Read about the usage of CSS Grids and FlexBox** to deliver a responsive design. 📍
 - **Read about the usage of Buttons** and how to make it interactive. 📍
 - **Get an account in Formspree.io** to use it. 📍
+- **Understand how to make a design Responsive** for Desktop devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>